mlgranger540/milestone-4/README.md

 I used this [guidance from Heroku](https://devcenter.heroku.com/articles/django-app-configuration) to help when trying to deploy my Django app.

+I used these [docs on WhiteNoise](https://whitenoise.readthedocs.io/en/stable/django.html) to help configure my app for production when there were issues accessing static files.

 ### Content and Media

+All written content on the website was created by myself.

-All written content and images used on the website and products were created by myself.
+All images used on the site and for the products were designed and created by myself using digital art software.

-[Google fonts](https://fonts.google.com/) for the logo font and [Font Awesome](https://fontawesome.com/) for the icons
+[Google fonts](https://fonts.google.com/) for the logo font and [Font Awesome](https://fontawesome.com/) for the icons.